walterdavis/inlay/README.md

 * PHP 5.3 or higher
 * MySQL 5.1 or higher, with compatible PDO bindings installed in PHP
 * Freeway 6 or higher (or another HTML5 design tool and text editor to add data- attributes)

+###Installation

+1. Copy all files into the folder where you want the site to appear.
+(This can be your `htdocs` folder, or a subfolder within that.)
+Make sure that you have enabled "show hidden files" in your SFTP application, so you get the .htaccess file in there.
+You only need one copy of these files at the top-most level of the site where you want to use Inlay, any subfolders will automatically work.

+2. Open the file `_inlay/config.inc.php` in a programmer's editor.
+At a **minimum**, edit line 9 to provide your database credentials.

+3. Open the file `_inlay/bootstrap.sql` and execute the queries within it against the database you defined in step 2.

 ###Design